Helmut Lent: Night fighter career

 On 1 November 1941, Lent became acting Group Commander Gruppenkommandeur of the newly formed II./NJG 2.
 On 1 October 1942, II./NJG 2 was renamed and became IV./NJG 1.
 Lent's first aerial victory as a Gruppenkommandeur, his 20th night-time, and his last in 1941, came during the night of Friday 7 November to Saturday 8 November.
 He shot down a Wellington 1C heading for Berlin, which came down near Akkrum.
 The six-man crew of the bomber, X9976 of No. 75 (New Zealand) Squadron, was killed in action.
 This achievement earned Lent a reference in the Wehrmachtbericht (his first of six in total), an information bulletin issued by the headquarters of the Wehrmacht.
 To be singled out individually in the Wehrmachtbericht was an honour and was entered in the Orders and Decorations' section of one's Service Record Book.

 Lent was promoted to Hauptmann on 1 January 1942.
 Later that year, he was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 6 June 1942, at which time his total stood at 34 nocturnal victories plus seven day-time victories.
 The award was presented at the Führerhauptquartier on 28 and 29 June, his tally standing then at 39 nocturnal and seven day-time victories.
 Lent also held the distinction of achieving the first Lichtenstein radar-assisted air victory in a Dornier Do 215B-5 night fighter.
 Lent flew Dornier Do 215B-5 code R4+DC regularly on Himmelbett missions because of its five-hour endurance.
 Lent claimed at least four victories in this machine.

 By the end of 1942, Lent had 56 victories and was the top German night-fighter ace.
-He was promoted to Major on 1 January 1943 and appointed Geschwaderkommodore of Nachtjagdgeschwader 3 (NJG 3) on 1 August 1943 at Geschwader Headquarters at Stade, west of Hamburg.
+He was promoted to Major on 1 January 1943 and appointed Geschwaderkommodore of NJG 3 on 1 August 1943 at Geschwader Headquarters at Stade, west of Hamburg.
 After 73 kills, of which 65 were claimed at night, he was awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub und Schwertern) on 2 August 1943 and notified by telegram on 4 August.
 The Swords were presented to him at the Führerhauptquartier at Rastenburg on 10/11 August 1943.